Epic Games: Fortnite success (2018–present)

-Epic's has used its windfall to support its products.
-In January 2019, following a dispute between Improbable and Unity Technologies over changes to the acceptable uses of the Unity game engine, Epic announced it was partnering with Improbable to launch a fund to help bring developers they believe affected by these changes towards solutions that are more open and would have fewer service compatibilities.
+Epic has used its windfall to support its products.
+In January 2019, following a dispute between Improbable and Unity Technologies over changes to the acceptable uses of the Unity game engine, Epic announced it was partnering with Improbable to launch a fund to help bring developers it believes affected by these changes towards solutions that are more open and would have fewer service compatibilities.
 Epic launched a prize pool in February 2019 for Fortnite-related esports activities that it plans to run from 2019 onward.
-To expand its esports initiatives, Epic Games hired Nate Nanzer from Blizzard Entertainment and their commissioner of the Overwatch League in May 2019.
+To expand its esports initiatives, Epic Games hired Nate Nanzer from Blizzard Entertainment and its commissioner of the Overwatch League in May 2019.
 At the 2019 Game Developers Conference, Epic announced it was launching a MegaGrants initiative, allowing anyone to apply for up to in funding to support game development using the Unreal Engine or for any project, even if not directly games-related, that would benefit the Unreal Engine.
-One of the first major funded entities under this was the Blender Foundation in July 2019, having received from the MegaGrants funding, to help them to improve and professionalize their Blender tools for 3D art creation.
+One of the first major funded entities under this was the Blender Foundation in July 2019, having received from the MegaGrants funding, to help it to improve and professionalize its Blender tools for 3D art creation.

 Epic Games was given the British Academy of Film and Television Arts Special Award in June 2019 for its past and continuing developments for the Unreal Engine, a software which also earned it the Engineering Excellence Award from the Hollywood Professional Association.

-Epic announced in March 2020 it was establishing a new multi-platform publishing label, Epic Games Publishing.
+Epic announced in March 2020 that it was establishing a new multi-platform publishing label, Epic Games Publishing.
 Alongside this, the label had announced three deals with developers Remedy Entertainment, Playdead and GenDesign in which Epic would fully fund development and publishing (including employee salaries, quality assurance, localization, and marketing) of one or more games from each studio, but leaving full creative control and IP rights to the studio, and sharing profits, following Epic's recouping of its investment, 50/50 with the studio.
-The company expanded their publishing options in October 2021 with Spry Fox and Eyes Out.
+The company expanded its publishing options in October 2021 with Spry Fox and Eyes Out.

 Unreal Engine 5 was announced on May 13, 2020, with plans for an early 2022 release.
 Alongside this announcement, Epic released its Epic Online Services, a free SDK toolset for online matchmaking and other similar cross-platform play support features based on Fortnite.
 Epic further waived all Unreal license fees retroactively for games up through the first in revenue, regardless of how they were published, retroactively starting from January 1, 2020.